Mahur, known as a very significant pilgrim center, features the abodes of the three and a half goddesses in the state of Maharashtra.

 - By Bus: There are Maharashtra state transport buses that go from Nagpur, Amrawati, Akola, Nanded, Kinwat, Yavatmal and Pusad to Mahur.

 - By Rail: The nearest railway station is Kinwat which is 50 KM away, but Nanded which is 126 KM. is the more convenient railway station on South Central railway.

 - By Air: Nearest Airport is Nagpur, 200 kms.

 Accommodation facilities are available in Mahur city (7 km from the temple).
 All types of accommodation facilities are available like lodges, hotels, government rest houses.
 For more luxurious options, at a distance of about 70 km, Yavatmal is the best option.
 Foods served by local hotels, Dhabas (roadside eateries for the travelers) are of good quality and served fresh.

 All three important temples — Renuka Mata Temple, Lord Dattatreya Temple and Anusaya Mata Temple — are built on three mountain ranges.

 - Lord Dattatreya Temple: This is one of the most famous Dattatreya Peethas of Lord Dattaytrya.
-The beautiful structure and religious significance makes this temple a must visit.
+The beautiful structure and religious significance make this temple a must visit.

 - Devdeveshwar Temple: This beautiful temple is considered as the nidra sthan (sleeping place) of Lord Dattatreya.
-It is situared at elevated outskirt of Mahur town and is 2 km far from Mahur bus stand.
+It is situated at the elevated outskirt of Mahur town and is 2 km far from Mahur bus stand.
 It is believed that even today Shree Dattatreya swami comes to sleep here.

 Points to remember: